 - a Child under 13

-please indicate this on the referral form and also follow the appropriate additional process below for these special cases.
-Completed SCH Referral Forms and any supporting documentation (for Emergency 72 Hour placements or for children under 13) should be securely emailed to the NSWCU.
-The NSWCU can also be contacted on 01962 846432 for more information on secure welfare placements.
+Please indicate this on the referral form and also follow the appropriate additional process below for these special cases.
+Completed SCH Referral Forms and any supporting documentation (for Emergency 72 Hour placements or for children under 13) should be securely emailed to the SWCU.
+The SWCU can also be contacted on 01962 846432 for more information on secure welfare placements.

 Emergency 72 Hour Cases